 The next term is partners, or channel partners.
 When OEMs set up their channel programs, they look to recruit other companies to do business with them.
 These business partners take many different forms, but ultimately they purchase goods or services from the OEMs.
 They can range in size from companies with as few as 10 employees, to companies with over 500 employees.
 Different partner types include Value-Added Resellers (VAR), System Integrators (SI), and Cloud Service Providers (CSP) among others.
 Each of these different types of partners has a different speciality and operate within channel programs differently.

 The last major term is channel program, or partner program.
 This is the large overarching framework in which an OEM executes their channel activities with their channel partners.
 Interested parties have to sign up before they can become a partner that participates in the channel program.

 This is generally the most complicated part of the channel because each program is different.
 OEM’s have their own goals and ways to achieve them.
 Consequently each OEM’s channel program has its own quirks and designs.
 In general, the programs are set up to give some discount to partners for purchasing in volume.
 The more product or service that gets used, the greater discount awarded to the partner.
 Channel programs also have benefits like training, in person events or marketing support.
 Generally, partner programs have multiple tiers, or levels to designate higher levels of business and benefits for more engaged partners.

-Comparing Two Partner Programs
+Comparing Two Partner Programs in the IT Channel

 To illustrate the complex nature of channel programs, we can look at IBM and HPE.
 A word of caution: often times the information published on these websites are not always completely up to date or detailed enough to reflect the current situation of the program on the ground.